jecxjo/padgen/README.md

 Person A's IN pad matches person B's OUT pad.
 This way if both are sending messages there should be no accidental reuse of any pad since each one only has an IN or an OUT from a given pad, but not both.

+If you don't feel comfortable using computer generated random numbers, you can use he `-m` flag to generate a blank pad and use some 10 sided dice to generate your pad.

 [1]: http://users.telenet.be/d.rijmenants/en/numbersgen.htm
 [2]: https://wiki.gentoo.org/wiki/Raspberry_Pi/Quick_Install_Guide#Hardware_Random_Number_Generator